FrancisCrickInstitute/network_invsync/README.md

 ### Version 24.09.2021
 - Updated LibreNMS module so it matches on 'network', 'firewall' and 'wireless' device type, not just 'network'.
 - Updated LibreNMS, NetDisco and ISE module so hostname is partitioned into component parts hostname.company.domain any only capture hostname.
 Using domain stripping was inconsistent.

+### Version 10.02.2022
+- Added F(orce)PATTERN to SESSION_TK to force a host which matches the pattern to be added to the list.
+This is to circumvent circumstances where we want the host to be included if elemtns of the hostname matches both the I and XPATTERN.
+Updated modules/_*.py and common/_session_tk accordingly.